 *Remarks: The currency conversion 1₩= RM0.0038

 Moving Around Seoul and Busan

-#Tips: It is advisable if you top up your T-Money like 20,000₩ then top up again if finish because you don’t have to waste it if you lost your T-Money,
+#Tips: It is advisable if you top up your T-Money like 20,000₩ then top up again when it has finish because you don’t have to waste it if you lost your T-Money, just a pre-caution.

 There are also subway in Busan.
 We also took the bus to get to certain places like Gamcheon Culture Village (bus no 2 or 2-2) and Taejeongdae Park (bus no 8 or 30) and the bus will take you right at the entrance.